Folarin93/flask-hello-world/readme.md

-# How to get this thing running locally
+# How to get this app running locally

 | Setup step           | command                                                       |
 | -------------------- | ------------------------------------------------------------- |